apache/airflow/docs/apache-airflow-providers-slack/operators/sql_to_slack_webhook.rst

 SqlToSlackWebhookOperator
 =========================

-Use the :class:`~airflow.providers.slack.transfers.sql_to_slack_webhook.SqlToSlackWebhookOperator` to post messages to predefined Slack channel through `Incoming Webhook <https://api.slack.com/messaging/webhooks>`__.
+Use the :class:`~airflow.providers.slack.transfers.sql_to_slack_webhook.SqlToSlackWebhookOperator` to post query result as message to predefined Slack channel through `Incoming Webhook <https://api.slack.com/messaging/webhooks>`__.

 Using the Operator
 ^^^^^^^^^^^^^^^^^^